Real-time speech translation with 3-second latency

 Model details

-- 3-second latency: Achieves simultaneous interpretation latency as low as 3 seconds.
+- 3-second latency: Delivers simultaneous interpretation with latency as low as 3 seconds.

-- Lossless simultaneous interpretation: Uses semantic unit prediction technology to resolve word order issues between languages.
-The real-time translation quality is close to that of offline translation.
+- Lossless simultaneous interpretation: Predicts semantic units to resolve cross-language word order differences, achieving quality comparable to offline translation.

 | Model | Version | Context window | Max input | Max output |